 - Beef's strengths are around its perception of being a 'trusted quality'.
-It is also perceived as 'easy everyday' when compared to other proteins, such as lamb, seafood and pork, but is behind chicken on this measure (Source: MLA Global Consumer Tracker Australia, 2017). - There is an opportunity to increase beef's appeal by reinforcing quick, easy and convenient ways that it can be prepared for everyday healthy meals (Source: MLA Global Consumer Tracker Australia, 2018). - When consumers are shopping for beef, the key information they look for on the pack relates to freshness (meat colour, useby date), and then price, followed by elements such as natural, hormone-free and animal welfare (Source: MLA Global Consumer Tracker Australia, 2018).
+It is also perceived as 'easy everyday' when compared to other proteins, such as lamb, seafood and pork, but is behind chicken on this measure (Source: MLA Global Consumer Tracker Australia, 2017). - There is an opportunity to increase beef's appeal by reinforcing quick, easy and convenient ways that it can be prepared for everyday healthy meals (Source: MLA Global Consumer Tracker Australia, 2017). - When consumers are shopping for beef, the key information they look for on the pack relates to price and then freshness (meat colour, use-by date), followed by elements such as natural, hormone-free and animal welfare (Source: MLA Global Consumer Tracker Australia, 2017). - Research by Roy Morgan into Australian Food Attitudes from 2006 to 2016 highlights some key trends that beef messaging can leverage with now almost three quarters of the population (72%) saying they enjoy food from all over the world (up from 65% in 2006).
+Food without additives in it has also become increasingly popular along with a preference for taste over ingredients.
+Interestingly some of the health-orientated dietary concerns such a low fat diet has dropped (Source: Roy Morgan).